svp-dev/slcore/slc/doc/README.txt

 Using slc
 =========

-slc comes with several demo programs.
+The SL toolchain comes with several demonstration programs.
 Looking at them is a good way to see what slc can support.
-They can be found in the ``demo`` subdirectory.
+They can be found in the ``demo`` subdirectory of the ``sl-programs`` package.

 See also
 ========